-If the antenna performance is poor, then it will limit the performance of the overall system.
-As such, maximising the performance of the antenna is very important.
+If the radio antenna performance is poor, then it will limit the performance of the overall radio communications system, or whatever wireless system is using it.
+Accordingly, maximising the performance of the antenna is very important.

 Key antenna theory topics

-There are several basic topics that are common to all antenna types and which form part of the basic antenna theory.
+There are several basic topics that are common to all radio antenna types and which form part of the basic antenna theory.

 - Polarisation: Radio antennas are sensitive to polarisation.
-In just the same way that electromagnetic waves can be polarised, so to are antennas.
+In just the same way that electromagnetic waves can be polarised, so too are antennas.
 It will be seen that some antennas have their elements in a vertical fashion and others are horizontal.
 This is to accommodate vertical and horizontally polarised electromagnetic waves.

 Read more about . . . . antenna resonance & bandwidth .